tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 Open the lesson slides, move to the "Creating a Genesis Block Demo" section, and highlight the following.

-* Now we are going to build our blockchain.
-We will start building the first block of the chain, where we will decide on which consensus algorithm to pick and configure the network.
+* Now we are going to build our own blockchain.
+We'll start y deciding which consensus algorithm our chain will use, then we'll configure the network and build the first block.

 Introduce the Go Ethereum tool to the class and highlight the following: